Fantasy Congress & States, for School.

 Other relevant questions that coincide with current events:

 How much money does your state get for education?
-Is that why Teachers are protesting and running for political offices?

 Why is a national healthcare system so controversial?